harelba/q/README.markdown

 ## Future Ideas

-* Column name inference for files containing a header line
+* Column name inference for files containing a header line **(in BETA - Download link in the installation section)**
-* Column type inference according to actual data
+* Column type inference according to actual data **(in BETA - Download link in the installation section)**
+* Support semi structured data - e.g. log files, where there are several columns and then free text **(in BETA - Download link in the installation section)**
 * Smarter batch insertion to the database
 * Faster reuse of previous data loading
 * Allow working with external DB
 * Real parsing of the SQL, allowing smarter execution of queries.
 * Full Subquery support (will be possible once real SQL parsing is performed)
 * Provide mechanisms beyond SELECT - INSERT and CREATE TABLE SELECT and such.
-* Support semi structured data - e.g. log files, where there are several columns and then free text
-* Better error handling

 ## Why aren't other Linux tools enough?
 The standard Linux tools are amazing and I use them all the time, but the whole idea of Linux is mixing-and-matching the best tools for each part of job.
 This tool adds the declarative power of SQL to the Linux toolset, without loosing any of the other tools' benefits.
 In fact, I often use q together with other Linux tools, the same way I pipe awk/sed and grep together all the time.